haolingdong-msft/working-docs/cadl/multi-content-type.md

 ### SDK

-Here we don't have special logic to handle this case.
+Here we don't want to have special logic to handle this case.
 We just treat them as general operations, except for the routings are the same.

 ```java
 @Generated